Arranging a funeral or cremation in New York

 What help is there for those on a low income with funeral costs in New York?

 New York City provides a Burial Financial Assistance program to low-income New York City residents.
 If qualifying, a resident can claim up to $900 in financial assistance to help pay for a funeral.
 The funeral expenses in total must not exceed $1,700.

 An application must be made to the Human Resources Administration within 60 days of the death of the individual for whom financial assistance is required to pay for the funeral expenses.

 The application form for financial assistance for funeral costs in NYC can be found here.

-There is also a $255 lump-sum death benefit payment available from Social Security for those that qualify.
+There is also a $255 lump-sum death benefit payment from Social Security for those who qualify.
 Your funeral director will generally submit this claim on your behalf.